Overview: Custom Date Ranges

 A long-awaited Databox feature, Custom Date Ranges, has begun to be rolled out for Plus and above customers.

 As the name suggests, Custom Date Ranges (CDR) will allow you to monitor your data for a specific time period, defined by simply selecting a start and end date.

 Custom Date Ranges are expected to be operational and available for our 15 most popular Data Sources in 2020 (learn more here).

 To build CDR, we re-architected and rebuilt the majority of our application.
 This new architecture has enabled us to roll out additional UI/UX enhancements for all customers and will enable us to rapidly develop additional improvements to Databox in the coming months.
-To get early access to new capabilities, apply for our beta program here.

 IN THIS DOCUMENT